Shopping Cart

 e.g.: Alcohol, Alcohol Denat., Isopropyl Alcohol, Benzyl Alcohol, Methanol

 Denatured alcohol can dry out and irritate the skin.
-Denatured alcohol can be produced from petrochemical raw materials and is not biodegradable.
+Denatured alcohol can be made from petrochemical raw materials and may not be biodegradable.

 Rosa Damascena Flower Water, Lavandula Angustifolia Flower Water, Chamomilla Recutita Flower Water, Hamamelis Virginiana Water, Centaurea Cyanus Flower Water, Melaleuca Alternifolia Leaf Water, Calendula Officinalis Flower Water, Citrus Aurantium Amara Flower Water, Jasminum Officinale Flower Water...

-e.g.: Sodium Laureth Sulfate (SLES), Sodium Lauryl Sulfate (SLS), Ammonium Lauryl Sulfate, Sodium C14-16 Olefin Sulfonate, Sodium Myreth Sulfate, TEA-Lauryl Sulfate, Sodium Coco-Sulfate, Ammonium Laureth Sulfate, Sodium Xylenesulfonate, Sodium Dodecylbenzenesulfonate, Sodium Oleth Sulfates
+e.g.: Sodium Laureth Sulfate (SLES), Sodium Lauryl Sulfate (SLS), Ammonium Lauryl Sulfate, Sodium C14-16 Olefin Sulfonate, Sodium Myreth Sulfate, TEA-Lauryl Sulfate, Sodium Coco-Sulfate, Ammonium Laureth Sulfate, Sodium Xylenesulfonate, Sodium Dodecylbenzenesulfonate, Sodium Oleth Sulfate

-Harsh surfactants can dry out and irritate the skin.
-Sulfates can pollute waterways and be harmful to aquatic life.
+Aggressive surfactants can dry out and irritate the skin.
+Sulfates can pollute water bodies and be harmful to aquatic life.

 Menthol and related mint extracts